Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding

 defines the effective tension along edge \(e\).
 The shear stress tensor is calculated as the traceless part of the stress tensor $\tilde{\bm{\sigma}}_{\!J}^{\mathrm{el}} = \bm{\sigma}_{\!J}^{\mathrm{el}}-\tfrac12 (\mathrm{Tr}\,{\bm{\sigma }}_{\!J}^{\mathrm{el}})\mathbf{I}$.
 A negative value of $m$ corresponds to cells that intrinsically (i.e.,\ without coupling to neighbors) don't acquire cytoskeletal anisotropy, while a positive value means that cells spontaneously develop anisotropy.
-A negative (positive) \(\beta\) drives \({\bf Q}_{J}\) to align parallel (perpendicular) to the stress.
+A negative (positive) \(\beta\) causes \({\bf Q}_{J}\) to align parallel (perpendicular) to the stress.
 Given that cytoskeletal fibers often form supracellular structures and that protrusions (filopodia) can probe the local environment of a cell \cite{Lecuit2011,Maroudas-Sacks2021}, we adopt an alignment rule where \({\bf Q}_J\) orients along the local average stress of its neighborhood \(N_J\) which includes both the cell \(J\) and its nearest neighbors (defined as those sharing common edges with cell \(J\)).
-In the second term, the coefficient \(m\) controls the intrinsic tendency of cells to actively elongate and align with each other: a negative value corresponds to the non-elongated state with a rounded polygonal shape, while a positive value characterizes the state of intrinsic cellular nematic order. \(\tau_q\) denotes the time scale of the nematic evolution and is proportional to a rotational friction.
-Finally, the total stress on cell $J$ is

 Equations~(\ref{EqEnergy}--\ref{EqActiveForce}) are nondimensionalized using \(\nu\), \(K_{\rm{a}}\), and the length scale \(\sqrt{A_0}\).
 The model then contains two characteristic time scales: \(\nu/(A_0 K_{\rm{a}})\) controls the mechanical relaxation and \(\tau_q\) governs the remodeling of nematic order.
 In our simulations we set both equal to unity.
 The competition between these two timescales will be examined elsewhere.
 The dimensionless perimeter rigidity is fixed at \(K_\mathrm{p}\!=\!0.1\) throughout the manuscript.
 In the following, we first focus on the dynamics deep in the solid regime, setting the target cell shape index \(P_0\!=\!-0.5\), which corresponds to a situation where perimeter elasticity contributes positively to junctional tension \cite{Farhadifar2007,Bi2015}.
 Further below, we will also examine the effect of varying $P_0$, including values corresponding to the fluid state of the conventional vertex model.
 The values of cell activity \(\alpha\) and order alignment strength \(\beta\) will be discussed below.